billy-inn/Homepage/README.md

 	- ArnetMiner is a website that offers comprehensive search and mining services for academic community.
 I am working on the second version of it.
 	- My work mainly involves with the data, including cache, mongodb, redis and the corresponding computation.
 	- In addition, I am working on improve the performance of name disambiguation of the system and how to handle the new data properly.
+	- The ArnetMiner has been released already, you can visit it [here](aminer.org)

 #### High Performance Computing Laboratory, Tsinghua University